早稲田文学編集室

 (Photo by Shinji Kubo)

-Jungo Aoki
+Jungo AOKI

 " Special Edition: Sack-toting Turtle Spotted in West Ikebukuro "